timescale/docs/migrate/dual-write-and-backfill/timescaledb-backfill.md

 <SourceTargetNote />

 - **Stage Command:** is used to create copy tasks for hypertable chunks based on the specified completion point (`--until`).
+If a starting point (`--from`) is not specified, data will be copied from the beginning of time up to the completion point (`--until`).
 An optional filter (`--filter`) can be used to refine the hypertables and continuous aggregates targeted for staging.

   ```sh
   timescaledb-backfill stage --source $SOURCE --target $TARGET --until '2016-01-02T00:00:00'